zacharyfmarion/Mini/README.md

 if (__name == "main") { main() }
 ```

 I'm in the process of adding things like decorators and classes, but they're a bit more complicated.
-In the mean time there are some obvious and gaping wholes in the language - like ~~NO FLOATS AT ALL~~ (fixed) and for some reason 'true or false' evaluates to false, which kinda blows my mind.
+In the mean time there are some obvious and gaping wholes in the language - like ~~NO FLOATS AT ALL~~ (fixed) and for some reason ~~'true or false' evaluates to false~~ (fixed!), which kinda blows my mind.
 Anywho, if you want to mess around with it or simply talk about languages I'm happy to engage!
 Hope you enjoy!

 ## TODO

-- [ ] Integrate Travis
+- [x] Integrate Travis
 - [x] Add Floats
-- [ ] Fix Arithmetic bugs
+- [x] Fix Arithmetic bugs
 - [ ] Implement basic libs
 - [ ] Add classes
 - [ ] Add decorators with args (get rid of locals Hash)